Hartford travel guide

 Plane

 Although Hartford doesn’t have its own airport, you can fly to Milwaukee-Mitchell Airport (MKE), which is located 35 miles from Hartford.
-The shortest domestic flight to Hartford departs from Dallas and takes around 2h 19m.
+Chicago O'Hare Airport is the most popular, with regular flights from American Airlines, Alaska Airlines, Cathay Pacific and other airlines departing from the United States.
+The shortest domestic flight to Hartford departs from Minneapolis and takes around 1h 10m.

 Train